scala-native/scala-native/docs/user/sbt.rst

    Garbage collector that allocates things without ever freeing them.
 Useful for short-running command-line applications or applications where garbage collections pauses are not acceptable.
-The gc maps 1TB of memory using mmap.
-It performs no bound checks and fails once it runs out of memory.
+The gc maps chunks of 4GB using mmap.

 Publishing
 ----------